qwat/QWAT/doc/developer-guide/upgrade.rst

 For a user, the migration process consists in :

-* Get the version of his base (should be given in qWat the system schema).
+* Get the version of his base (should be given in QWAT the system schema).
 * Execute the migration script, which take in parameter that version number.
 The script execute the following tasks :
-    - pg_dump of the qWat DB
+    - pg_dump of the QWAT DB
     - pg_restore of the previous dump in a test DB (*qwat_test*)
     - Execute on test DB all SQL delta above or equals to the version number (sql deltas must be named *delta_NUM_TAG_date.sql*)
     - Execute conformity test script: